supervisely/developer-portal/getting-started/python-sdk-tutorials/spatial-labels-on-volumes.md

    <img width="960" alt="NRRD" src="https://github.com/supervisely-ecosystem/dicom-spatial-figures/assets/57998637/e420a798-d376-40fc-b118-44c62615aef2">

-   This NRRD example you will found in `data/mask/lung.nrrd`
+   This NRRD example you will find in `data/mask/lung.nrrd`

 2. **Data Arrays**

-   In the process, 3D objects can be created, to create **Mask3D** annotation from which it is sufficient to provide them as an `ndarray`, where 1 pixels of the object and 0 is empty space.
+   In the process, 3D objects can be created, to create **Mask3D** annotation from which it is sufficient to provide them as a `ndarray`, where 1 pixels of the object and 0 is empty space.

    <img width="728" alt="Data Array" src="https://github.com/supervisely-ecosystem/dicom-spatial-figures/assets/57998637/d4feb39e-a837-43c9-bbac-3c6d2ef4942d">